Where is St. Mark's located?

 What/where is Baxter House?

 Baxter House, named for our former rector Bill Baxter, is the Victorian-era rowhouse fomerly used to house the Church offices.
-In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard garden on A Street, and renovation of the Parish Hall will began in the fall of 2013.
-After construction is completed, clergy and staff offices will be in the renovated Parish Hall building.
+In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard garden on A Street, and renovation of the parish hall began in the fall of 2013.
+After construction was completed in fall 2014, clergy and staff offices were relocated to the second floor of the renovated Parish House.

 What is the Undercroft?